-Deborah MartinsenAssociate Dean of Alumni Education, Adjunct Associate Professor of Slavic, Adjunct Lecturer in English and Comparative LiteratureColumbia College202 Hamilton Hall(212) 854 1259MS 4-1259
+Deborah MartinsenAssociate Dean of Alumni Education, Adjunct Associate Professor of Russian and Comparative Literature, Adjunct Lecturer of English and Comparative LiteratureColumbia College202 Hamilton Hall(212) 854 1259MS 4-1259

 Areas of Interest :Dostoevsky, 19th-century Russian prose, narrative theory, shame studies, and the novel